TerminalJack/Spriter2UnityDX/README.md

 Finally, before you go and play with the newly generated prefabs, be wary when trying to use Unity's transition blending feature.
 When you create a transition from one animator state to another, Unity will, by default, blend the two animations.

 For Spriter projects, the biggest factor as to whether this works or not depends on how different the bone hierarchy is between the two animations.
 If they are different in any way then you will likely have sprites that go flying off in seemingly random directions during the transition.
 This applies when using the `Animator.CrossFade()` method as well.
-If you run into this issue then you will either need to change the bone hierarchy in Spriter or completely disable transition blending.
+If you run into this issue then you will either need to change the bone hierarchy in Spriter or completely disable transition blending for the affected animator states.

 ## Supported versions of Unity.